approvals/ApprovalTests.Java/approvaltests/docs/how_to/ConsistentTimeZones.md

   * [The solution](#the-solution)<!-- endToc -->

-## The problem
+## Problem Description
-When you are running tests on multiple machines and CI systems distributed around the globe the system's time zone can become an issue with having a consistent result.
+When running tests on multiple machines and CI systems distributed around the globe, the system's time zone can cause inconsistencies in test results.

-## The solution
+## Solution: Using WithTimeZone
-ApprovalTests has a convenience class, `WithTimeZone` to set a consistent time zone for a block of code Here is an example:
+ApprovalTests provides a convenience class, `WithTimeZone`, to set a consistent time zone for a block of code.
+This ensures that all code within the block uses the same time zone, avoiding inconsistencies caused by different system time zones.

+Here is an example:

 <!-- snippet: with_time_zone -->